aaronbloomfield/pdr/labs/lab06/index.md

 **Duplicates:** If a word occurs more than once in a grid, then each instance should be treated as a separate word.

-### Output format ###

-In an effort to make it easier to determine if the program is working properly or not, we want to standardize the output format.
+**Output format:** In an effort to make it easier to determine if the program is working properly or not, we want to standardize the output format.
 Below is the [4x7.out.txt](data/4x7.out.txt) file:

 ```
 N (3, 2):       text